ashleypc/syslib/markdown-examples.md

 *this is the first item
 *this is the second item
-*this is the thrid item
+*this is the third item

 An ordered list: